fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I'm trying to switch to a different operating system, namely Linux, more specifically Manjaro.

-This is not my first rodeo.
+This is not my first rodeo tho.
 I've tried multitude of distros back in the day, but after a while, I always found myself back in Windows.
-Whether it be a little annoyance to huge problems, Linux has always been rough for me.
+Whether it be a little annoyance to a huge problems, Linux has always been rough for me.

-But it's been 2-3 weeks now and it's my record of not returning to Windows, so I hope it sticks.
+But it's been about a month now and it's my personal record of not returning to Windows, so, yay!

-I wanted to write this post to share my experience, help someone else - maybe you and reference it back if I need to in the future.
+I wanted to write this post to share my experience, help someone else a bit - maybe you and reference it back if I need to in the future.
+Please note that it's not a guide on how you can setup and/or apply these apps and customizations, I'm just going to mention them and try to explain why I made these choices.

 ## A quick note for the tech savvy

 So, if you know what I'm talking about, you might say to yourself "Then why the hell are you trying to switch to an Arch-based system?".
 Well, let me explain.

 As I said before, I've tried most them, ranging from Ubuntu to Arch.
 Ubuntu is a bit friendly, but I don't like Canonical anymore - I can list bunch of reasons but ditching Ubuntu Phone and Touch alone is enough, so, it's not an option for me anymore.
-Also Arch is too demanding for me and living on the bleeding edge is not something I want to do on my daily driver.
+Also Arch is too demanding and living on the bleeding edge is not something I want to do on my daily driver.
 Manjaro is stable enough and offers rolling updates.
 That's pretty much it.
 Flexibility of Arch, stability (kinda) of Ubuntu.
 Perfect middle ground for me.
 Also, I have this itch that says "Try it again.
-Why not?".
-You already have to format your PC after a while if you are using Windows, you know.
-So, I scratched that itch and installed it.
+Why not?" and I already had to format my PC because it was time - Windows problems, so, I scratched that itch and installed it.

 ## Apps

-Let's start with apps that I use.
+Let's start with what apps I'm using.
+I also want to mention as a side note that, you have to enable Flatpak and AUR support within the software center to find and install some of the applications below.

 ### Browser - Google Chrome and Firefox

 One of the things that I can't change right now is the browser that I use.
-I'm too bound to Google Chrome.
-I have all the necessary information in there.
-Also, the UI is fine, other offerings are not that much appealing to me.
+I'm too bound to Google Chrome and Google in general - which is something that I also don't like, but, hey, I'm also the person who chose to use these "free" services back in the day, so, it is what it is at the moment.
 I'm trying to use Firefox in the mean time and maybe I'll switch to it in the future.

 ### Music Player - [Cider](https://cider.sh/)

 Music is an important part of my life.
 I've switched to Apple Music about a month ago from Spotify because of the music quality difference between them and I enjoy Hi-res Lossless music from my Android phone.
 Windows has a great app directly from Apple but Linux on the other hand, don't.
 Cider is a great alternative that has the Linux version.
 It has two versions, one of them is called "Classic" and it's free.
 It's not in active development anymore but it does the job.
 The other one is paid but after using Classic for a while, I decided to buy it and I'm happy with my purchase.

+Beware that, it doesn't support Lossless options at the moment and may never will, because of Apple and how they designed their API's that these kind of applications can use.
+To remedy this a bit, Cider has something called "Cider Adrenaline Processor™" that processes the sound that is coming out of your speakers and I think it's pretty solid.

+### Sound - EasyEffects and Presets

+As I said before, music is an important part of my life and hence, sound is kind of a deal-breaker for me.
+Sadly, when I switched to Manjaro, the sound quality was bad.
+My machine supports THX technology but as far as I was able to hear, it was not in use.
+Did a little bit of digging and found out that the drivers for linux was non-existent - I'm really not surprised.
+But not all was lost because Linux had a couple of tricks under it's sleeve for this exact situation.

+Manjaro uses [PipeWire](https://www.pipewire.org/) underneath by default.
+This project aims to improve handling of video and audio content for Linux.
+Coupled with an application called EasyEffects, you can tweak your sound profile by creating series of effects contained within a preset.
+But, to understand what needs to be done manually, you have to know couple of sound related stuff.
+If you are not a sound engineer(!), there are pre-made presets that you can download and apply.
+[EasyEffects-Presets by JackHack96](https://github.com/JackHack96/EasyEffects-Presets) is a popular project that I've encountered.
+It has 7 presets that you can choose from.
+I'm personally using "Laptop" preset and I'm happy with the results.

+I've also followed a bit of this [tutorial post from Manjaro forum](https://forum.manjaro.org/t/how-to-make-linux-sound-great/146143) and it's comments.
+I also advise you to look at it if you want to traverse this path.

 ### Communication - WhatsApp, Telegram and Discord